| |

 identified several students in the pictures, recalls:

-the Jewish National Fund and for that they gave small flags which they
+the Jewish National Fund and for that they gave small flags that they

 held inside a hard-paper bag.
 The girls sitting in the middle of the

-front row hold such a hard-paper bag with a symbol of Star of David.
+front row hold such a hard-paper bag with the symbol of the Star of David.

 The children in the picture were born between 1907 and 1915.